sameer1612/sameer1612/README.md

 👨‍💻 Currently working as Technical Consultant at Tarka Labs - Sedin Technologies, India.

-❤️ I love Coding, Travelling and Teaching.
+❤️ I love Coding, Travelling, and Teaching.

-😇 You can call me world's happiest engineer.
+😇 You can call me the world's happiest engineer.

-- 🔭 Working on a few full stack typescript projects.
+- 🔭 Working on a few full-stack typescript projects.
 - 🌱 Learning sw architecture in depth.
 <br>